-- Application should be made on forms available through the Dean of the Faculty/Vice President for Academic Affairs. - Plans should be discussed with the Chair of the department at least two weeks prior to submission of application. - iii.
-In addition to the application form, applicants must provide a brief statement of purpose, together with a detailed plan of work to be pursued, a brief statement of prospective value of the project, and plans for publication or exhibition. - iv.
+- Application should be made on forms available through the Dean of the Faculty/Vice President for Academic Affairs. - ii.
+Plans should be discussed with the applicant's Department Chair or Program Directorof the department at least two weeks prior to submission of application.
+The Department Chair or Program Director must then submit the online approval form. - iii.
+In addition to the application form, applicants must provide a brief statement of purpose, together with a detailed plan of work to be pursued, a brief statement of prospective value of the project, including plans for publication, and plans for publication or exhibition, performance, innovation in pedagogy, preparation of new course, or modification of existing courses. - iv.
 For full-year sabbatical leaves, applications must be received by the Dean of the Faculty/Vice President for Academic Affairs no later than October 15 of the academic year preceding the desired leave.
 For one-semester sabbatical leaves, applications must be received by January 15 of the academic year preceding the desired leave.
 The Dean of the Faculty/Vice President for Academic Affairs' Office will transmit one copy to the Chair of the Faculty Development Committee.